Are the health benefits of grass-fed butter worth the extra cash?

-Margarine is made with partially hydrogenated vegetable oils like corn, soy and canola.
+Margarine is made with processed vegetable oils like corn, soy, and canola.

 Way back in the early 1900s, scientists figured out a way to add hydrogen atoms to these oil molecules to make them solid at room temperature.
-This partially hydrogenated oil was cheaper than butter but had the same uses.
+This hydrogenated oil was cheaper than butter, had a longer shelf-life, but had the same uses.

 Now studies demonstrate margarine greatly increases your risk of heart disease while real butter intake actually reduces it[*].